I:03:06 Information Security

 University offices may not collect SSNs for purposes other than those noted in Section V, Standards.

-The primary uses and reasons for the continued capture, storage, retention and processing of SSN data are identified and documented in the Approved Uses of SSNs – Appendix 1.
+The primary uses and reasons for the continued capture, storage, retention and processing of SSN data are identified and documented in the Approved Uses of SSNs and Other Personally Identifiable Information.
 Typically, processes that access historical SSN data, or require or permit continued use of SSN data, are described here.
-Additional processes may be added to the appendix by contacting the Information Security Task Force or its successor.
+Additional processes may be added by contacting the Information Security Task Force or its successor.